-The West Epping Pre-School and West Epping Coomunity Centre is located adjacent to the Indoor Recreation Centre, on the southern edge of the West Epping Park.
+The West Epping Pre-School and West Epping Community Centre is located adjacent to the Indoor Recreation Centre, on the southern edge of the West Epping Park.
 The pre-school leases a portion of the building with an outdoor play area and licenses the West Epping Community Centre and second outdoor area to the north of the building.
 The pre-school currently operates from 8.30am to 3.30pm during school terms.
 Outside of these hours, the community centre and northern playground area are available for casual and regular hire.

 As the population of Epping is set to increase, Council have an ongoing need to assess the demand for community facilities.
-Council's Community and Cultural Facilites Plan (Underway) will investigate and address future community needs and requirments.
+Council's Community and Cultural Facilites Plan (in preparation at the time of writing) will investigate and address future community needs and requirements.